-Mr. Takashi Kinoshita worked at the National Police Agency, and the Company has a transactional relationship with police-related agencies, but for the last three (3) fiscal years the amount of payment by such agencies to the Company has been less than 2% of the annual consolidated net sales of the Company.
-The Company believes that the above transactions have no effect on the judgment of shareholders and investors based on their volume and nature.
+Mr. Takashi Kinoshita worked at the National Police Agency, and the Company has a transactional relationship with police-related agencies, but for the last three (3) fiscal years the amount of payment by such agencies to the Company has been less than 1% of the annual consolidated net sales of the Company.

-As he has held important positions at the National Police Agency and has sound judgment and insight required for auditing business execution and has worked to strengthen governance such as auditing overall business execution as an outside Audit & Supervisory Board member of the Company, we have judged that he is suitable as a director who is an Audit and Supervisory Committee member.
-As he meets the "Independence Standards for Outside Directors and Outside Corporate Auditors" of the Company and presents no conflict of interest risk with ordinary shareholders, the Company has designated him as independent director.
+As he has held important positions at the National Police Agency and has sound judgment and insight required for auditing and supervising business execution and has worked to strengthen governance such as auditing overall business execution as an outside Audit & Supervisory Board member and a director who is a full-time Audit and Supervisory Committee member of the Company, we have judged that he is suitable as a director who is a full-time Audit and Supervisory Committee member.